-Management Concurs.
-The Board modified the Interlocal Agreement to include a method for removing non-compliant members from the PPLC.
-The BCC approved the Interlocal Agreement on September 25, 2018.
+Implemented.
+The PPLC Board modified the Interlocal Agreement to include a method for removing non-compliant members from the PPLC.
+The PPLC Board approved the agreement on July 11, 2018, and the BCC approved the agreement on September 25, 2018.